MicrosoftDocs/azure-media-services/media-services/previous/media-services-mes-schema.md

 ---
-title: Media Encoder Standard schema | Microsoft Docs
+title: Media Encoder Standard schema
 description: This article describes some of the elements and types of the XML schema on which Media Encoder Standard presets are based.
 author: IngridAtMicrosoft
-manager: femila
-editor: ''
-services: media-services
-documentationcenter: ''
+ms.author: inhenkel
 ms.service: media-services
-ms.workload: media
-ms.tgt_pltfrm: na
 ms.topic: article
-ms.date: 03/10/2021
+ms.date: 10/05/2022
-ms.author: inhenkel
 ---

 # Media Encoder Standard schema

 [!INCLUDE [media services api v2 logo](./includes/v2-hr.md)]

 This article describes some of the elements and types of the XML schema on which [Media Encoder Standard presets](media-services-mes-presets-overview.md) are based.
 The article gives explanation of elements and their valid values.

-## <a name="Preset"></a> Preset (root element)
+## Preset (root element)

 Defines an encoding preset.

 ### Elements